Start Printed Page 64415

 Agricultural Marketing Service, USDA.

-This final rule suspends the reporting and assessment requirements prescribed under the marketing order regulating Irish potatoes grown in Washington.
-In a separate action, the State of Washington Potato Committee recommended termination of the marketing order.
-This final rule indefinitely suspends the reporting and assessment requirements of the marketing order during the period that USDA is processing the termination request.
+This proposed rule invites comments on a recommendation from the State of Washington Potato Committee (Committee) to suspend the reporting and assessment requirements prescribed under the marketing order regulating Irish Potatoes grown in Washington (Order).
+In a separate action, the Committee also unanimously recommended terminating Marketing Order No. 946.
+This rule would indefinitely suspend the reporting and assessment requirements of the Order during the period that USDA is processing the termination request.

 Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Gregory A. Breasher, Marketing Specialist, or Gary Olson, Regional Director, Northwest Marketing Field Office, Marketing Order and Agreement Division, Specialty Crops Program, AMS, USDA; Telephone: (503) 326-2724 or Email: Gregory.Breasher@usda.gov or GaryD.Olson@usda.gov.

 Small businesses may request information on complying with this regulation by contacting Richard Lower, Marketing Order and Agreement Division, Specialty Crops Program, AMS, USDA, 1400 Independence Avenue SW, STOP 0237, Washington, DC 20250-0237; Telephone: (202) 720-2491, Fax: (202) 720-8938, or Email: Richard.Lower@usda.gov.

 End Further Info

 Start Supplemental Information